-Over the years, as Albert Wendt (Canon & Wendt, Phoenix) built his electrical contracting business, he learned the importance of building management and supervisory skills.
+Over the years, as Albert Wendt (Cannon & Wendt, Phoenix) built his electrical contracting business, he learned the importance of building management and supervisory skills.
 He decided that what had made his business successful could be put to work for other electrical contractors across the country.

 A commitment of $1 million to fund the Al and Margaret Wendt Trust launched the ELECTRI International Education Center to provide the industry with first-rate management and supervisory education.
 This Trust also funds the Wendt Scholarships, offered annually to NECA Chapters to ensure that everyone has access to the Foundation’s research findings and education initiatives.